-Pursued by journalists and media moguls on just about each and every move that Mr. Buffett makes, Robert is not only a long term shareholder of Berkshire Hathaway [nyse: BRKa/BRKb], he has had the great honor of getting to know Warren Buffett, the man and the remarkable wealth-building strategist.
+Through his study and personal interactions with Buffett, journalists and media moguls often seek Miles’ commentary on Buffett’s investment moves and management strategies.
+Miles is a long-term shareholder of Berkshire Hathaway [nyse: BRKa/BRKb].
+One of Miles’ greatest honors comes from getting to know Warren Buffett, the man and the remarkable wealth-building strategist.

-Many of his live keynotes, along with his hardcover and paperback books have been translated into assorted foreign languages, including Chinese, Korean, Thai, Japanese, and Vietnamese.
+Many of Miles’ live keynotes, along with his hardcover and paperback books have been translated into several foreign languages, including Chinese, Korean, Thai, Japanese, and Vietnamese.

-Known for his subtle wit and entertaining stories, this author without borders has shared his valuable insights, strategies, philosophies, and anecdotes with enthusiastic audiences throughout the world.
+Known for his subtle wit and entertaining stories, Miles considers himself a man without borders.
+He has shared his valuable insights, strategies, philosophies, and anecdotes with enthusiastic audiences throughout the world.

-For over two decades, Miles has given hundreds of live presentations throughout North America, Europe, Asia, Africa and Oceania in over 20 countries, over 45 cities and 15 universities.
-He has presented live on Carnegie Hall stage in New York City to a sold out international audience.
+For over two decades, Miles has given hundreds of live presentations throughout North America, Europe, Asia, Africa and Oceania in over 20 countries, over 45 cities and 20 universities.
+One of his crowning achievements was presenting live on Carnegie Hall stage in New York City to a sold-out international audience.

-Miles is the founder and host of the original Value Investor Conference and Berkshire System Summit held each year immediately preceding the Berkshire Hathaway annual meeting.
-Attendees from all 6 continents enjoy this unique retreat style forum featuring presentations from Warren Buffett CEOs, global investment managers and best-selling authors.
+Miles is the founder and host of the original Value Investor Conference, Berkshire System Summit and Charlie Munger Seminar held each year in Omaha, Nebraska immediately preceding the Berkshire Hathaway annual meeting.
+Attendees from all six continents enjoy this unique retreat-style forum featuring presentations from Berkshire Directors, Warren Buffett CEOs, global investment managers and best-selling authors.

 Lifelong learner Bob Miles teaches the 'genius' of Warren Buffett